IBE160/SG-KI-Krigerne/.logging/README.md

 # Gemini CLI Telemetry Processing Scripts

+This is purely for gemini cli telemetry and the .logging folder should NOT be used for anything else

 This directory contains scripts for processing and analyzing Gemini CLI telemetry logs.

 ## Scripts